Four Dots

 3. No implementation path: Developers get vague recommendations like “improve site speed” instead of specific, actionable tickets

-Here’s what changes outcomes: A forensic methodology that quantifies every issue’s impact on crawl efficiency, indexation coverage, and user experience, then maps it to effort and risk.
+What changes outcomes is a forensic methodology that quantifies every issue’s impact on crawl efficiency, indexation coverage, and user experience, then maps it to effort and risk.
 You need a framework that turns “duplicate content detected” into “faceted navigation generating 47,000 duplicate URLs consuming 34% of crawl budget – estimated traffic recovery: 12-18% within 60 days post-fix.”

 Before analyzing anything, you need the complete technical landscape and stakeholder map.